1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 !!! warning "Retraction Settings"

-    Make sure that you set the retraction distance and speed to the correct values for a direct drive!
+    Make sure that you set the retraction distance and speed to the correct values for a direct drive in conjuction with a Volcano nozzle!
-    In general, it's supposed to be something around 1mm retraction distance for direct drive systems like the **Neo**.
-The profile from Anycubic has this setting set to 6mm though, which is *way* too much for the direct drive!
-If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which might get clogged then.
+    In general, it's supposed to be something around 1mm retraction *distance* for direct drive systems, when using a Volcano nozzle you should be fine going up to 2mm.
+A bit more might work well also, but you don't want to risk pulling the hot and melted filament up in the cold zone of the heatbreak, so don't exxagerate increasing the retraction distance.
+    Play around with the retraction *speed* as well, as the speed which is being used to actually retract the filament plays an important role as well.
     You can find some more information about this topic in the section ["Retraction Settings"](../calibration.md#retraction-settings).

 ??? tip "Feeder Gear Pressure"